techpro-studio/iOSAppArchitecture/README.md

   ```

-  Every unit should have only one responsility!
+  Every unit should have only one responsibility!

   For example: